Urban ecotourism: H2Hotel

 The H2Hotel in Healdsburg, California is LEED NC 2.2 gold certified and incorporates a number of sustainable elements in its construction and guest accommodations.
 The site was formerly a gas station that was remediated and restored for the hotel.
 The architecture and features include a living roof covering 60% of the building, a rain water collection and filtration system, dual-flush toilets and low-flow faucets, and light colored pavement as well as a cool-roof system to reduce the urban heat island effect.
-The guest services also promote sustainable living through providing locally-sourced seasonal ingredients on the menus, reusable water carafes in each room, and refillable bath amenities.
+The guest services also promote sustainable living through providing locally sourced seasonal ingredients on the menus, reusable water carafes in each room, and refillable bath amenities.

+Novi-Sad

+The city located in Serbia, is all developed on the riparian zone of the Dunube River, making it a highly urbanized ecotourist area.
+Along the river are small islands, some developed, where visitors can visit the oak woodlands.
+Additionally, the city has many parks and protected monuments that belong as the natural landscape like Dunavski park, Futoški park, and Limanski park.
+The city has "Novi Sad Spring" which is an event containing lectures and expert panels about florals of the season and area.

 The Future of Urban Ecotourism

 In a time when urbanization has generated increased resource use issues and pollution–and conserving our resources has become critical to preventing irreversible climate change, urban ecotourism has become an alternative growth and development option that an increasing number of global cities and municipalities are adopting.
 Urban ecotourism remains under-researched and there are few case studies of real-life implementations.
 However, since ecotourism is the fastest-growing sector of the travel industry, urban ecotourism is expected to grow as well.
 This should lead to a stronger understanding of the intentional and carryover effects of this emerging industry.
+Visitors base their destination on a welcoming environment with easy access excursions and attractions.
+Aligning the interests of tourists will give cities profit to build and expand their infrastructure and services.